Produced by Ken Fuller, Wayne Hall and Jeffrey Crecelius

 - Is it obvious why Yes wanted Downes and Horn to join them?

 Take a listen to the episode and then let us know what you think below!

 Facebook has just changed how pages work which means that I’ve had to establish a new place for us to post and discuss Yes-related happenings.
 It’s a new group entitled, rather creatively, YMP Discussion Group.
 For the moment it’s open to anyone to join but I’ll be adding rules and joining requirements when I have time.
 One of the advantages of the new format is that all members of the group have the same ability to post content, so it’s a bit more egalitarian, or somesuch.
 Please do search for the group and join in.

 If you haven’t already done so, please sign up at tormatobook.com to the email newsletter.
-PRESALE IS UNDERWAY (for subscribers only)!
+I’ve already shared 3 updates on the progress of the forthcoming book, TOO CLOSE TO THE EDGE? (not the final title) complete with short extracts from some of the chapters.
 If you sign up now, for free, you can have access to the newsletters you’ve missed.
 It really helps to know people are looking forward to reading the culmination of my decades of Tormato obsession.

 - Ken Fuller

 - Wayne Hall

 |Guy R DeRome|

 |Alan Begg||Terence Sadler|